OpenShopChannel/WSC-Patcher/docs/patch_overwrite_ios.md

 Along the process, the WAD's certificate is verified, and content signatures are verified.
 This is done via `IOSC_VerifyPublicKeySign`, an [IOS syscall](https://wiibrew.org/wiki/IOS/Syscalls) available for ES.

 As we are not Nintendo and lack their private key, we cannot sign officially, and fail all checks.
+This is not ideal.

+Additionally, on a vWii, ES ensures that titles installed are not in group `00000001` (titles such as IOS), `00010002` (system titles, such as the Wii Shop Channel itself), or `00010008` (hidden titles).
+If such titles are installed, ES returns -1017.
+As we heavily utilize hidden titles for Homebrew title delivery, this is likewise not ideal.

 We need to bypass this.

 ## Explanation
-It was determined that the best solution was to overwrite `IOSC_VerifyPublicKeySign` itself.
+For the first issue, it was determined that the best solution was to overwrite `IOSC_VerifyPublicKeySign` itself.

 The Wii Shop Channel uses IOS 56.
 Across a Wii and a vWii, analysis of the IOSP module (roughly its primary kernel) shows that the `IOSC_VerifyPublicKeySign` syscall has its function present at `0x13a73ad4` within MEM2.
 (Dolphin silently ignores this write.)

-The function - in ARM THUMB mode - looks similar to the following (as copied from Ghidra):
+The function - in ARM Thumb mode - looks similar to the following (as copied from Ghidra):
 ```
                      **************************************************************
                      *                                                            *